wp-plugins/si-contact-form/readme.txt

 - added new setting to Advanced tab "Enable to have the email labels on same line as values".
 - updated German (de_DE) translation.
 - Bug fix: copy styles was not copying all of the style settings.
-- Bux fix: button on the Tools tab "Import forms from 3.xx version" did not work correctly.
+- Bug fix: button on the Tools tab "Import forms from 3.xx version" did not work correctly.

 = 4.0.10 =
 - (03 Oct 2013) - Bug fix: Activation generates "unexpected output" notice to admin.